8. The SMAL Linker

 Note that, if one of the object files in the library references another, that file should be placed before the file it relies on.
 It is legal to repeat an object reference any number of times in an object library file, and it is legal to have multiple object references with different symbol references which refer to the same object file.

-When SMAL is run under a hierarchically sturctured file system, each library should be organized as a single directory, with the library file itself stored under that directory in a file named "DIR", and all other object files in the library stored in the same directory.
-If the USE directive is implemented as suggested in the section on miscellaneous assembly directives, this will allow relative file names to be used in the library, so that the library as a whole can be copied using a tree copy operation without the need to modify any internal file names.
+When SMAL is run under a hierarchically sturctured file system, each library should be organized as a single directory, with the library file itself stored under that directory in a file named dir.o, and all other object files in the library stored in the same directory.
+If the USE directive (see Section 7.1) properly interprets relative file names, the library as a whole can be copied using a tree copy operation without the need to modify any internal file names.

 8.6.
 Library Macros

-The form of an object reference is complex enough that it is convenient to package it as a macro, thus introducing the following new form:
+The form of an object reference is complex enough that it is convenient to package it as a macro (see Chapter 6), thus introducing the following new form:

 <object reference> ::= LIB <quoted string> , <identifier> <line end>

-The macro to do this should be included in the file "LINKMACS" used for linkage editor macros; this macro can be defined as follows:
+The macro to do this should be included in the file linkmacs.h used for linkage editor macros; this macro can be defined as follows:

 MACRO LIB FILE,NAME